srp33/ShinyLearner/UserScripts/docs/nestedboth_crossvalidation.md

     The --data, --classif-algo, and --fs-algo arguments must be used at least once but can be used multiple times.
 Wildcards may be used (in quotations).

     The --num-features argument should be used once.
+It indicates the number of top-ranked features that should be used in nested cross-validation in an attempt to identify the optimal number of features to use for classification.
 Multiple values should be separated by commas.

     The --iterations value must be a positive integer.
 It indicates the number of times that a full round of cross-validation should be performed.